 Only you can decide whether you need an attorney in your case.
 If you are unsure, schedule a consult and we can discuss what your options are.

 When I meet with my potential clients, I like to give a broad overview of the process of divorce in California.
 While there are many small details that go into each step, I believe giving the big picture first helps everyone understand where they are going and focus on one step at a time.
 In general, you can expect 3 to 5 main components of a divorce.
-I am including the forms/outline of each step below for convenience:
+I am including the forms/outline of each step below for your convenience:

 1) Appearances by Both Parties